 [Section 88I inserted by No. 49 of 2010 s.
 9.]

 88J.
-Apprehension without warrant — child absent from secure care facility
+Apprehension without warrant of child absent from secure care facility

 (1) In this section —

 officer means an authorised officer or a police officer.

 (2) If an officer suspects on reasonable grounds that a child is absent, or has been taken, without lawful authority from a secure care facility, the officer may apprehend the child and take the child to the secure care facility or such other place as the CEO directs.